mouldimus/notes/HTML_Concepts.md

 > The $0, $1, $2, $3 and $4 commands work as a historical reference to the last five DOM elements inspected within the Elements panel or the last five JavaScript heap objects selected in the Profiles panel. $0 returns the most recently selected element or JavaScript object, $1 returns the second most recently selected one, and so on.

-> You can read Google’s documentation on this here:
+> You can read Google's documentation on this here:

 > [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/console/utilities?utm_source=dcc&utm_medium=redirect&utm_campaign=2016q3#dom)